-Under the Americans with Disabilities Act (ADA), a service animal is any dog that is trained to perform a specific task or tasks in order to help someone with a disability.
+Under the Americans with Disabilities Act (ADA), a service animal is any dog that is trained to perform a specific task in order to help someone with a disability.
 Service animals help people with a variety of disabilities in a variety of ways.
 For example, a service animal may help someone who is blind to navigate through a building or help someone with post-traumatic stress disorder to avoid an anxiety attack.
-The key factors for an animal to be a service animal under the ADA are that the animal benefits someone with a disability and that the animal performs a specific task or tasks.
+The key factors for an animal to be a service animal under the ADA are that the animal benefits someone with a disability and that the animal performs a specific task.

 There are additional requirements for service animals, such as being under the control of their handler at all times.